 The trade of Hull was dominated by foreign merchants, who made about nine shipments to every one made by an English merchant Here

 The English only brought the disease back from the New World.
-Then other shippers probably 'transshipped' the disease throughout Europe.
+Then other shippers probably 'transshipped' the disease along with merchandise to mainland Europe.

 Were these places in Europe where syphilis was found also port cities that brought goods from the new world or from Hull?
 Probably.
 (This needs more research.)